Man in the Iron Mask: King's twin brother

-Many authors supported the theory of the prisoner being a twin brother of King Louis XIV: Michel de Cubières (1789), Jean-Louis Soulavie (1791), Las Cases (1816), Victor Hugo (1839), Alexandre Dumas (1840), Paul Lecointe (1847), and others.
+Many authors supported the theory of the prisoner being a twin brother of Louis XIV: Michel de Cubières (1789), Jean-Louis Soulavie (1791), Las Cases (1816), Victor Hugo (1839), Alexandre Dumas (1840), Paul Lecointe (1847), and others.

 In a 1965 essay, Le Masque de fer (revised in 1973 under the title Le secret du Masque de Fer), French novelist and playwright Marcel Pagnol, proposing his hypothesis in particular on the circumstances of Louis XIV's birth, claimed that the Man in the Iron Mask was indeed a twin brother, but born second, who would have been hidden in order to avoid any dispute over the throne holder.
 At the time, there was a controversy over which one of twins was the elder: the one born first, or the one born second, who was then thought to have been conceived first.

-Historians who reject this hypothesis (including Jean-Christian Petitfils) highlight the conditions of childbirth for the queen: it usually took place in the presence of multiple witnesses—the main court's figures.
+Historians who reject this hypothesis (including Jean-Christian Petitfils) highlight the conditions of childbirth for the Queen: it usually took place in the presence of multiple witnesses—the main court's figures.
 According to Pagnol, immediately after the birth of the future Louis XIV at 11 a.m. on 5 September 1638, Louis XIII took his whole court (about 40 people) to the Château de Saint-Germain's chapel to celebrate a Te Deum in great pomp, contrary to the common practice of celebrating it several days before childbirth.
-Pagnol contends that the court's removal to this Te Deum had been rushed to enable the queen to deliver the second twin in secret and attended only by the midwife.
+Pagnol contends that the court's removal to this Te Deum had been rushed to enable the Queen to deliver the second twin in secret and attended only by the midwife.